-My custom blend of sorghum, millet and brown rice flours is my preferred DIY gluten-free flour.
-My blog post on the best gluten-free flour for baking has the recipe.
-I have also included a super simple flour blend in the notes section in the recipe card.
+My blog post on the best gluten-free flour for baking has more information about DIY gluten-free flour blends.
 I highly encourage you to mix up your own gluten-free flour blend.
 It can be a more affordable option and a great way to expand beyond rice flour.
 Vitacost.com is a great source for gluten-free flours.
 They have their own line of certified gluten-free flours and super fast shipping.

 Baking the Crumb Cake

 This gluten-free cinnamon crumb cake does best when it is baked in a tube pan with a removable bottom.
 It needs the help of the center tube to climb and hold its rise.